 Younger generations who have no reference point of what a true leader is capable of inspiring only need to Google the speech he gave in Indianapolis the night Martin Luther King was assassinated.
 One impromptu talk, before a crowd that had no idea Reverend King was dead, prevented that city from rioting and burning to the ground as so many did that fateful night.

 Those who have grown up seeing politicians who seek to divide us and offer perfectly scripted, focus group tested sound bites have been conditioned to think small and negatively.
 It is no wonder that many Americans hold government in disdain.
 I have thought over and over what Bobby would say today.
 I think we know the answer to that rhetorical thought.

-Those of us who were touched by Bobby will always remember him forever young in our minds — his wry smile, self-depreciating humor, the slightly dishevelled hair, and the mass of people who sought to touch him at every turn.
+Those who were touched by Bobby will always remember him forever young — his wry smile, self-depreciating humor, the slightly dishevelled hair, and the mass of people who sought to touch him at every turn.
 He was the real deal not just a rock star.

 My favorite RFK quote was delivered in a speech he gave in 1966, two years to the day of his death during a visit a visit to South Africa.
 He said:

 “It is from numberless diverse acts of courage and belief that human history is shaped.
 Each time a man stands up for an ideal, or acts to improve the lot of others, or strikes out against injustice, he sends forth a tiny ripple of hope, and crossing each other from a million different centers of energy and daring those ripples build a current which can sweep down the mightiest walls of oppression and resistance.”